 A compact worked example helps.
 If the purchase amount is $1,000, the 13% IVA withholding is $130.
 The FSEE should make the $1,000 transaction amount and the $130 withheld amount explicit, and the payment and tax support should show how that withholding was carried through the buyer's records.

-This is also why purchases from unregistered taxpayers in El Salvador cannot be treated as a mere document-label issue.
-Vendor status has to be checked before posting.
-The buyer has to generate the record.
-The withholding has to be calculated before payment is finalized.
-Then the withheld IVA has to be routed into the monthly reporting process.
+Before posting, confirm the vendor status, generate the FSEE, calculate the withholding, separate it before payment, and carry the withheld IVA into the monthly reporting file.
 If you need the broader context around withholding mechanics, El Salvador's wider IVA and income-tax withholding rules for invoice payments gives the wider framework, but for an FSEE the core operational point is simpler: the buyer documents the purchase and carries the withholding through to reporting.

 A workable buyer sequence looks like this:

-For most teams, the clearest way to apply El Salvador factura de sujeto excluido requirements is as a posting checklist.
-The document is not just a note for the file.
-It is the buyer's support for the purchase, the withholding, and the downstream accounting record.
-If the identification fields or transaction detail are weak, the problem usually shows up later in reconciliation, tax review, or audit support.
+For most teams, the clearest way to apply the FSEE rules is as a posting checklist.
+The document is the buyer's support for the purchase, the withholding, and the downstream accounting record.

 The most useful checklist is: